 Two findings sit next to each other in a due diligence report.
 One says the model hits 94 percent precision.
 The other says the team has a strong retraining process.
 They look equally authoritative on the page.
-But the first might be a number we verified against production logs, and the second might be something a founder said on a call.
-If the report does not tell you which is which, it has hidden the most important thing about each finding: how much you should trust it.
+But the first might be a figure that appears in the target's test results and matches what the engineers described in interviews, and the second might be something a founder said on a call.
+If the report does not tell you which is which, it has hidden the most important thing about each finding: the evidence behind it.

 Corroborated

-When findings are graded, the decision-maker can act intelligently.
-A verified red flag is a hard stop.
-A reported strength is a reason to look closer before relying on it.
-Collapse the grades into one undifferentiated list and the reader loses the ability to weigh anything.
+When findings carry their evidence basis, the decision-maker can act intelligently.
+A corroborated red flag deserves immediate weight.
+A represented strength is a reason to ask for the artefact before relying on it.
+Collapse the labels into one undifferentiated list and the reader loses the ability to weigh anything.
 They are left with a document that looks rigorous and tells them nothing about confidence.

 There is a second benefit, and it is one good founders appreciate.
-Grading protects them too.
-A founder making an honest claim they cannot yet prove would rather see it marked "reported" than have it inflated into a verified fact that later does not hold.
-Evidence grading is not about catching people out.
-It is about being precise regarding what is known, what is supported, and what is still just a claim, so that everyone is making the decision on the same honest footing.
+Labelling protects them too.
+A founder making an honest claim they cannot yet evidence would rather see it marked as represented than have it silently upgraded into something the report treats as established.
+Evidence labelling is not about catching people out.
+It is about being precise regarding the basis for every statement in the report, so that everyone is making the decision on the same honest footing.

 If you are weighing an AI investment, acquisition, vendor selection, or training programme, our team is happy to start with a conversation about scope and approach.